wmmihaa/azureiotbootcamp/misc/Preparations.md

 ## Preparations
 ### Setup and content
 There is enough content to cover a 4-5h Bootcamp, for attendees with a spectrum of experiance.
 We had 30 attendees on two occations, while we were 3 people helping out.
 We started at 16:00 and took a break for Pizza.
+#### Target audiance
+* Developers
+* People with interest in Home automation, who want's to learn about IoT
 #### Proposed agenda
 ##### 10 min
 Greet everyone, present the people helping out.